Terra Nova (think tank)

 Terra Nova is a French independent think tank or "Progressive Foundation" considered close to the French Socialist Party, and later to the French President, Emmanuel Macron.
 It produces reports and analyses of current political issues and aims to contribute to public debate by formulating progressive policy solutions.
 Through its work it also seeks to contribute to the renewal of social democracy and social democratic ideas in France and across Europe.
+Among the founding members of Terra Nova was Christophe Bejach, a convicted pedocriminal, guilty of attempting to organise a pornographic photoshoot with young girls aged 8 to 12.

 History

 Terra Nova was set up in 2008 by Olivier Ferrand (future Socialist Party deputy and former adviser to Prime Minister Lionel Jospin) in order to contribute to the intellectual renewal of left-wing politics.
 Since then, Terra Nova has gained significant influence in political and media circles, producing over 30 major reports between 2008 and 2012, which have been frequently reported in newspapers such as Le Monde and Libération.
 In 2009, it was a Terra Nova report of 2008 that was instrumental in persuading the Socialist Party to adopt a system of open primaries (see French Socialist Party presidential primary, 2011) for the 2012 French presidential election.
 In the same year, another Terra Nova report proved controversial in arguing that the Left should rely less on a traditional working class electorate and more on a broad coalition of women, young people, and ethnic minorities, all united by 'Progressive Values'.